 Nothing About Us, Without Us:

-We support the meaningful involvement of GBTQ men in all efforts related to their health determinants and outcomes.
-As a collective, we will seek to collaborate with key stakeholders working in GBTQ health, ensuring that the needs and recommendations of the community are communicated and that there are sufficient opportunities for the meaningful contribution of community members.
+We support the meaningful involvement of GBQT men in all efforts related to their health determinants and outcomes.
+As a collective, we will seek to collaborate with key stakeholders working in GBQT health, ensuring that the needs and recommendations of the community are communicated and that there are sufficient opportunities for the meaningful contribution of community members.

 Focused But Not Blind: